Poutou relinquishes responsibility to Devereaux as senior NCO for BJACH

 |0

-This work, Poutou relinquishes responsibility to Devereaux as senior NCO for BJACH [Image 2 of 2], by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Poutou relinquishes responsibility to Devereaux as senior NCO for BJACH, by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT